UPDATED: Wednesday, 2 December 2020

 Customers must provide details, either on a paper form or by using their smartphone – by scanning a QR code, adding a location ID and submitting details using an online form.

-Both the online and paper forms ask for a name, contact phone number, date of visit and arrival/departure time.
+Both the paper and online forms ask for a name, contact phone number, date of visit and arrival/departure time.

 Your data protection rights apply.

-The government has directed, in COVID-19 pandemic circumstances, that we are permitted to collect personal data from customers and visitors and, along with staff data, pass it to NHS Test and Trace for public health function purposes.
+The government has directed that, in COVID-19 pandemic circumstances, we are required to collect personal data from customers and visitors and, along with staff data, pass it to NHS Test and Trace or other regulatory body for contact-tracing purposes.

-The processes explained above, put in place for the collection, retention and secure destruction of the data, are intended to comply fully with our data-protection obligations to customers, visitors and staff.
+The processes explained above, put in place for the collection, retention and secure destruction of the data, are in compliance with our data-protection obligations to customers, visitors and staff.

 Please note that, owing to our temporarily reduced capacity, having a seat in the garden does not guarantee you a seat/table in the pub, if it’s at capacity.

-To help to meet social distancing requirements and to avoid large groups, no football or sporting events will be shown on our TVs during September.
+To help to meet social-distancing requirements and to avoid large groups, no football or sporting events will be shown on our TVs, until social-distancing requirements are relaxed by the government.

-Yes - please see a company press release detailing our price reductions that pass on the VAT reduction.
+Yes – please see a company press release detailing our price reductions which pass on the VAT reduction.

 It is our responsibility to make customers aware of guidelines (which we will do through entrance signage), but it is not our responsibility to enforce them.
 The designated staff member responsible for monitoring social distancing will also monitor groups and gatherings, taking account of any guidelines.